 Domestic abuse can happen to anyone of any age, gender, race, sexual orientation, religion or background.
-Statistics suggest that around two in every three people who experience domestic abuse are women.

 Domestic abuse affects us all

 One in four women and one in six/seven men will experience domestic abuse in their lifetime.

 2.3 million adults aged 16 to 74 experienced domestic abuse in England and Wales in 2019-2020.1

 The number of police incidents related to domestic abuse rose by 6% in the year ending March 2021 and there was a 22% increase in people contacting the National Domestic Abuse Helpline in England2.